 If my student is charged with violating the Student Conduct Code, what happens?

 The student will be asked to set up a meeting with a hearing officer.
-A hearing officer can be any of the following individuals: dean of students, assistant dean of students, assistant director/coordinator of student conduct and mediation programs, and residential hall directors.
+A hearing officer can be any of the following individuals: assistant dean of students, coordinator of student conduct and mediation programs, and resident directors.
 The student will attend an administrative hearing to discuss his or her involvement in the incident.
 After the hearing, the hearing officer will review the case information and make a decision of responsible or not responsible.
 If a student is found responsible for violating the Student Conduct Code, they will likely face educational sanctions to help them learn from this experience.
 For more detailed information, please see the Student Conduct Code.

 What is my role in the student conduct process?
 How can I help my student?

 You can help to guide the student through the process and be supportive while holding the student accountable to your expectations and the university's.
 You also can help identify and provide necessary interventions, such as alcohol and drug evaluations, anger management, and others, so that your student can be successful at Salem State.
 Allow and expect the student to set appointments, attend meetings and fulfill sanctions.
 It is usually not helpful to the educational development of the student, or resolution of the matter, for you to attempt to handle the situation for them.

 Can I be in a disciplinary meeting or conference with my student?